 In May of 2016, the Postgres implementation was begun.
 It lead to a considerable re-thinking of the original Event Store implementation, as well.
 The Postgres implementation was completed by the fall of 2016.
 The Event Store implementation was re-written in January of 2017 to conform to the common, core abstractions created as part of the Postgres implementation work.

-Eventide will reach a v1 release once documentation and materials are considered sufficient for a new adopter to get their feet wet in event-sourced autonomous services without direct support from the Eventide team.
+As of the v1 release, documentation and materials are considered sufficient for new adopters to get their feet wet in event-sourced autonomous services.